szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 Executed in 6.01 seconds
 ['A1', 'B2', 'C3']
 ```
+While non-blocking tasks (like B and C) are cooperative to give way to one and another; blocking tasks (like A) are basically road hoggers.

-Replace the blocking sleep issue with any of the following and you might discover problems you never knew existed.
+Replace the blocking task A above with any of the following and you might discover problems you never knew existed.
 1. file read/write operations
 1. database read/write operations
 1. network operations e.g. HTTP requests

+Basically, it's turtles all the way down.

+🐢
+🐢🐢
+🐢🐢🐢
+🐢🐢🐢🐢